 With regard to acoustics; it is said that of all the senses, hearing is the one that has the most significant impact on people with dementia in terms of quality of life.

 Noise can be distressing and isolating.
-People with dementia often experience constant background noise and some people with dementia have extreme noise sensitivity, which increases stress levels, anxiety, confusion, blood pressure, heart rate and fatigue.
+People with dementia often experience constant background noise.
+Some people with dementia have extreme noise sensitivity, which increases stress levels, anxiety, confusion, blood pressure, heart rate and fatigue.

 The perceptual problems experienced by people with dementia mean they may lose the ability to accurately interpret what they hear, finding certain sounds frustrating.